authgear/authgear-server/docs/specs/workflow-customization.md

 - id: primary_password
   kind: primary
   type: password
-# Authenticate with a 6-digit code delivered via email
+# Authenticate with Out-of-band One-time-password associated with an email address.
+# Whether it is code or link depends on the configuration in another place.
-- id: primary_email_code
+- id: primary_oob_otp_email
   kind: primary
   type: oob_otp_email
-  email_otp_mode: "code"
-# Authenticate with a link delivered via email
+# Authenticate with Out-of-band One-time-password associated with a phone number.
+# Whether it is SMS or Whatsapp depends on the configuration in another place.
-- id: primary_email_login_link
+- id: primary_oob_otp_sms
   kind: primary
-  type: oob_otp_email
-  email_otp_mode: "login_link"
-# Authenticate with a 6-digit code delivered via SMS
-- id: primary_sms_code
-  kind: primary
   type: oob_otp_sms
-  phone_otp_mode: "sms"
-# Authenticate with a 6-digit code delivered via Whatsapp
-- id: primary_whatsapp
-  kind: primary
-  type: oob_otp_sms
-  phone_otp_mode: "whatsapp"

 # 2FA with an additional password
 - id: secondary_password
   kind: secondary
   type: password
-# 2FA with a 6-digit code delivered via email
+# 2FA with Out-of-band One-time-password associated with an email address.
+# Whether it is code or link depends on the configuration in another place.
-- id: secondary_email_code
+- id: secondary_oob_otp_email
   kind: secondary
   type: oob_otp_email
-  email_otp_mode: "code"
-# 2FA with a link delivered via email
+# 2FA with Out-of-band One-time-password associated with a phone number.
+# Whether it is SMS or Whatsapp depends on the configuration in another place.
-- id: secondary_email_login_link
+- id: secondary_oob_otp_sms
   kind: secondary
-  type: oob_otp_email
-  email_otp_mode: "login_link"
-# 2FA with a 6-digit code delivered via SMS
-- id: secondary_sms_code
-  kind: secondary
   type: oob_otp_sms
-  phone_otp_mode: "sms"
-# 2FA with a 6-digit code delivered via Whatsapp
-- id: secondary_whatsapp
-  kind: secondary
-  type: oob_otp_sms
-  phone_otp_mode: "whatsapp"
 # 2FA with a time-based 6-digit code
 - id: secondary_totp
   kind: secondary